 The news is full of stories of distressed retailers, restaurant owners, and other small businesses.
 They have significant concerns about their ability to pay both rent or their employees.
 Some retailers came out early (Subway, The Cheesecake Factory, and Mattress Firm) and declared publicly they intended to withhold rent payments due to government-enforced store closings.
 However, for most landlords, the conversation with tenants around the impact to rent is not nearly as public.

 The last thing a landlord or owner wants to do right now is to find a new tenant.
-But the reality is, tenants across the spectrum are being impacted by Covid-19.
+But the reality is, Covid-19 is impacting tenants across the spectrum.
 The National Multifamily Housing Council is reporting that nearly one-third of renters did not pay their April rent.
 For many landlords, the conversation around rent really comes down to a few different scenarios.
 They can offer rent reduction, rent deferral, or rent abatement, which we describe below.

 In a rent reduction scenario, the tenant and the landlord agree to reduce a tenant’s rent for a specified period of time.